-In 1995, after two short stints pastoring Community Baptist Church in Elmendorf, Texas and Olive Branch Christian Union Church in Fayette, Ohio, I started Grace Baptist Church in West Unity, Ohio.
-We would later change the church’s name to Our Father’s House to better reflect our inclusiveness.
+After two short stints pastoring Community Baptist Church in Elmendorf, Texas (1994) and Olive Branch Christian Union Church (1995) in Fayette, Ohio, I started a Sovereign Grace Baptist congregation in West Unity, Ohio called Grace Baptist Church.
+Several years later, we would change the church’s name to Our Father’s House to better reflect our inclusiveness.

-When I started Grace Baptist Church, I was a five-point Calvinist, not much different theologically from my description in post number three.
+When I started Grace Baptist Church, I was a five-point Calvinist, not much different theologically from my description in part three of this series.
 I remained a Calvinist until the late 1990s, at which time my theology and political beliefs began lurching leftward.
 The church changed its name and I began to focus more on inclusivism and good works.
-During this time, my theological beliefs moved from a Calvinistic/Reformed perspective to more of a Mennonite/Good works perspective.
+During this time, my theology moved from a Calvinistic/Reformed viewpoint to more of a liberal/progressive Mennonite perspective.
 Much of my preaching focused on the good works every Christian should be doing and the church’s responsibility to minister to the sick, poor, and marginalized.

 As my preaching moved leftward, so did my politics.
 By the time I left Our Father’s House in July of 2002, I no longer politically identified as a Republican.
 The single biggest change in my beliefs came when I embraced pacifism.
-The seeds of pacifism were sown years before when the United States attacked Iraq in the first Iraq War.
-I opposed the war, and as I began reading authors like Thomas Merton, Dorothy Day, John Howard Yoder, Gandhi, and Eileen Egan, I concluded that all war was immoral.
+The seeds of pacifism were sown years before when the United States immorally attacked Iraq in the first Iraq War.
+I opposed this war, and as I began reading authors such as Thomas Merton, Dorothy Day, John Howard Yoder, Gandhi, and Eileen Egan, I concluded that all war was immoral.

 By the time of the Y2K scare: